Licensing and franchising

 You’ll being making profits from the person you’ve sold your intellectual property to without having to deal with the financial risks of manufacturing, promoting and selling your product.

-If you’re looking to develop new products or services however, the person who’s using your franchise or license won’t need to worry about the risks associated with creating and marketing these.
+However, if you’re looking to develop new products or services, the person who’s using your franchise or license won’t need to worry about the risks associated with creating and marketing these.
 The risks are shared between you and your licensee or franchise owner.

 Bigger profits and more customers